 How charge upfront billing works

-With charge upfront billing, members pay to join your membership and then monthly on the 1st after signup. members’ first payment gives them access to your backlog of creations and their membership.
+Charge upfront is a legacy billing model, which means it’s no longer available to new creators.
+With charge upfront billing, members pay to join your membership and then pay monthly on the 1st after signup.
+Members’ first payment gives them access to your backlog of creations and their membership.
 We then process members' payments on the 1st of every month after that.

 Each first-of-the-month charge gives members membership access for that month.
 For example, a member's January 1st payment gives them membership access throughout January.